Port of Camden: Road

 Delaware River Port Authority operates bridges in the port.

 The Walt Whitman Bridge crosses the Delaware River at the port as Interstate 76 (I-76), which interchanges with Interstate 295.
 The Benjamin Franklin Bridge (U.S. Route 30 is the north side of Camden.

 The North-South Freeway, which carries Interstate 676 north to downtown Camden.
 Route 76C connector runs east to U.S. Route 130 and Route 168.

 County Routes 537, 543, 551 and 561 all travel through the center of the city.

 Rail

 Rail service to some parts of the port is within Conrail's South Jersey/Philadelphia Shared Assets Area.
-The port is located south of Pavonia Yard and the Delair Bridge, the most downstream railroad bridge crossing the Delaware at Pennsuaken.
+The port is south of Pavonia Yard and the Delair Bridge, the most downstream railroad bridge crossing the Delaware at Pennsuaken.
 The Vineland Secondary has a spur running along the port.
 Norfolk Southern Railway and CSX Transportation are accessible through Conrail switching operations.